numba/numba/docs/source/user/stencil.rst

 Depending on the specified kernel, the kernel cannot be applied to the borders of the output image as this may cause the input array to be accessed out-of-bounds.
+How the stencil decorator handles this situation is dependent upon which :ref:`stencil-mode` is selected.
-The stencil decorator detects when it is unsafe to execute the kernel along the borders of the array and sets those elements of the output array to zero.
+The default mode is for the stencil decorator to set the border elements of the output array to zero.

 To invoke a stencil on an input array, call the stencil as if it were a regular function and pass the input array as the argument::